 - Will you have to change your QP, packaging, and distribution vendor in the middle of the study?
 This might mean you would have to redo the assessments, audits, batch reviews, and contracts with a new QP.

 Reliance on UK-Based Qualified Persons

 It is likely that UK-based Qualified Persons (QPs), who are essential to European pharmaceutical manufacturing, will no longer be able to certify clinical trial batches for the European Union.
 With 25% of the European Union's QPs based in the United Kingdom, it is possible there will be a shortage of QPs after Brexit.

 Brexit Currency and Customs Issues Could Affect Global Clinical Trials

 The UK’s transition out of the EU also has the potential to create exchange rate and customs issues that could adversely affect your business.
 Amid the uncertainty, the European Commission and the European Medicines Agency (EMA) published a short Q&A.

 The statement addresses the impact of the UK withdrawal from the EU with regard to medicinal products.
-It also confirms that on March 30, 2019 the UK will become a “third country,” and companies based there will no longer enjoy the privileges of EU membership.
+It also confirms that the UK will become a “third country,” and companies based there will no longer enjoy the privileges of EU membership.